HealthBioscienceIDEAS/microscopy-novice/episodes/filetypes-and-metadata.md

 PhysicalPixelSizes(Z=0.35, Y=0.20476190476190476, X=0.20476190476190476)
 ```

-`images > Image:0 > pixels` as `physical_size` and
-`physical_size_unit` for each axis (x, y and z).
-The pixel size states how large
-a pixel is in physical units i.e. 'real world' units of measurement like
+The pixel size states how large a pixel is in physical units i.e. 'real world'
-micrometre, or millimetre.
-In this case the unit given is '&mu;m' (micrometre).
+units of measurement like micrometre, or millimetre.
+In this case the unit is
-This means that each pixel has a size of 0.20&mu;m (x axis),  0.20&mu;m (y axis)
+'&mu;m' (micrometre).
+This means that each pixel has a size of 0.20&mu;m
-and 0.35&mu;m (z axis).
-As this image is 3D, you will sometimes hear the pixels
+(x axis),  0.20&mu;m (y axis) and 0.35&mu;m (z axis).
+As this image is 3D, you
-referred to as 'voxels', which is just a term for a 3D pixel.
+will sometimes hear the pixels referred to as 'voxels', which is just a term for
+a 3D pixel.

 The pixel size is important to ensure that any measurements made on the image
 are correct.
 For example, how long is a particular cell?
 Or how wide is each